A New Educational Paradigm

 navigation of

 We don't just teach code.
-We teach students to architect logical frameworks, then use computation to navigate them.
+We teach students to architect logical frameworks, then use computation to explore them.

-The Outcome: The “Thought Engineer” — An AI-resilient mind capable of high-value technical work.
+The Outcome: The “Thought Engineer” — An AI-resilient mind capable of high-value creative technical work.

 Notes